VolMorphNet/MarsCONE/README.md

 - db_layers
     - profiles: name of the profile line layer created/populated by Generator
     - points: name of the point layer where Finder will store detected points
-	- classification.shape_threshold<br/>
-    Threshold used inside Finder/Analyzer for simple shape classification (e.g. flat/convex/concave).
-    Value 1 here is an example; you may adjust this based on your data.

 ### 4.3.
 Analyzer configuration (analyzer-py/config.json)